 Use a metal rake or a garden weasel and lightly rake in the seeds to the soil.
 This will ensure you have great seed to soil contact.
 The seeds should not be deeper than 1/4″ below the soil surface.
 A light rake or roll with the weasel will ensure the seeds are lightly covered, but not buried.

 Water retention is key, so opt for a light covering of peat moss.
-Peat moss hold 25 times its weight in water and is the best options.
+Peat moss holds 25 times its weight in water and is the best option.
 You can use your hands (wear gloves and be prepared to get very dirty) or a peat moss roller.
 Again, like the step above, you want just a light layer here.
 Don’t bury or smother the seeds.

-You can also look at straw mats or my personal favorite, Pennington Slopemaster for hillside areas.
+You can also look at weed-free straw mats, straw mulch, or my personal favorite, Pennington Slopemaster for hillside areas.
 In the event of a heavy rainstorm, the grass seed can wash away, and these two options will help limit your losses.

-Get yourself a lawn roller for an added bonus here.
+Get yourself a lawn roller for a bonus here.
 You can roll the peat moss.
-However if you use Slopemaster or straw, roll the lawn before applying these ground covers.
-The roller will help with any bumps but also really ensure that all-important seed to soil contact.
+However, if you use Slopemaster or straw, roll the lawn before applying these ground covers.
+The light rolling will help with any bumps but also really ensure that all-important seed to soil contact.

 Now that the hard work is behind you, we saved the best for last.
-The single most important step is watering.
+The single most important step is watering the grass seed.
 Without water, your seeds will not germinate.
 Too much could result in flooding or a washout.

 How often you water all depends on your weather/climate, the amount of sun/shade your newly renovated lawn gets.
 You will also benefit from the morning dew.
 As a general watering guide, your times and duration may look like:

 And as always, take pictures of your progress.
-Renovating your lawn is a lengthy process but one that is very rewarding.
+Renovating your lawn is a lengthy process but a very rewarding one.
 I hope this step-by-step guide to lawn renovation was helpful.
 Let me know what you think in the comments below.